Low-Rank Approximation and Completion of Positive Tensors: Randomized Algorithm for Decompositions and Approximations

 This result immediately implies that the best rank-1 approximation of a positive tensor can be computed in polynomial time, which is in contrast to the general case where computing the best rank-1 approximation is NP-hard \cite{hillar2013}.
 The approximation problem becomes easier when we restrict our focus to positive tensors.

-\begin{corollary} The best rank-1 approximation, under the risk function $(\ref{eqn:nonconvex_risk})$ and satisfying $\mathbf{A1}$, of a tensor $\psi$ can be computed in polynomial time with a number of arithmetic steps that is polynomial in $r,p,n,\mu,M$. \end{corollary}
+\begin{corollary} The best rank-1 approximation, under the loss function $(\ref{eqn:nonconvex_risk})$ and satisfying $\mathbf{A1}$, of a tensor $\psi$ can be computed in polynomial time with a number of arithmetic steps that is polynomial in $r,p,n,\mu,M$. \end{corollary}

 \begin{proof} The best rank-1 approximation corresponds to a partition decomposition with $\text{facets}(\Gamma) = \{\{1\},\ldots,\{p\}\}$, and so the result follows from Proposition \ref{proposition:convex}.$\qquad$ \end{proof}